flamingquaks/promptrek/docs/V3_MIGRATION_GUIDE.md

 ## Overview

-PrompTrek v3.0.0 introduces a cleaner, more intuitive plugin architecture by promoting plugin fields to the top level of your `.promptrek.yaml` files.
+PrompTrek v3.0.0 introduces a cleaner, more intuitive architecture by promoting plugin fields (mcp_servers, commands, agents, hooks) to the top level of your `.promptrek.yaml` files.
 This guide will help you migrate from v2.1 to v3.0.

 ## What's New in v3.0.0

 ### Top-Level Plugin Fields

-In v3.0.0, plugin configurations are now top-level fields instead of being nested under `plugins`:
+In v3.0.0, plugin configurations (mcp_servers, commands, agents, hooks) are now top-level fields instead of being nested under `plugins`.
+The `plugins` wrapper field has been removed entirely.

 **Before (v2.1):**
 ```yaml